smartfog/fogflow/doc/en/source/system_monitoring.rst

 ===========================================================

-Grafana dashboard can be accessible on web browser to see the current system status via the URL: http://<output.elasticsearch.hosts>:3003/.
+Grafana dashboard can be accessible on web browser via the URL: http://<Cloud_Public_IP>:3003/.
 The default username and password for Grafana login are admin and admin respectively.

-- After successful login to grafana, click on "Add data source" on Home Dashboard to setup the source of data.
+- After successful login to grafana, click on "Add data source" in Home Dashboard to setup the source of data.
 - Select Elasticsearch from Add Data Source page.
 Now the new page is Data Sources/Elasticsearch same as below figure.